 Although definitively disproving this claim is impossible (because nearly all the tapes from the first decade of the Tonight Show[1962-1972] were erased), other available evidence (or lack thereof) is sufficient to justify assigning this legend its apocryphal status:

 The inconstancy of detail found in repetitions of this tale (it has also been told about Raquel Welch, Ann-Margret, Dyan Cannon, and Farrah Fawcett-Majors, among others) is a hallmark of the urban legend, and it indicates that the story was primarily spread by people who merely heard about it from others.
-(Which actress played the leading role in this legend is roughly determined by the age of the teller: those who were around at the time of the legend's inception remember Zsa Zsa Gabor as the guest with the feline on her lap, those who first heard the legend several years later recall that it featured some other sexy actress, such as Raquel Welch or Ann-Margret.
-The multiple shifts in detail mark this legend as more likely a good story that was updated from time to time than an account of a real-life occurrence.)
+Which actress played the leading role in this legend is roughly determined by the age of the teller: those who were around at the time of the legend's inception remember Zsa Zsa Gabor as the guest with the feline on her lap, those who first heard the legend several years later recall that it featured some other sexy actress, such as Raquel Welch or Ann-Margret.
+The multiple shifts in detail mark this legend as more likely a good story that was updated from time to time than an account of a real-life occurrence.

-Even if Johnny Carson had made the quip attributed to him, it could not possibly have made it onto the air.
-The Tonight Show was never broadcast live during the Carson years; it was always taped earlier in the evening, providing both the producers and the network's Standards and Practices group opportunity to excise any potentially offensive material from each episode before its late-evening airing.
+Even if Johnny Carson had uttered the quip attributed to him, it could not possibly have made it onto the air.
+The Tonight Show was never broadcast live during the Carson years; it was always taped earlier in the evening of the day of broadcast, providing both the producers and the network's Standards and Practices group opportunity to excise any potentially offensive material from each episode before its late-evening airing.
 The legend predates the Tonight Show's May 1972 move from New York to Los Angeles, a time when even the word "damn" would probably have been bleeped, never mind the rest of the remark.
 It is exceedingly unlikely that either Zsa Zsa'sset-up line or Johnny's legendary response would have been aired with just a word or two bleeped; if either had truly been uttered, the whole exchange would have been cut from the show.
 It hadn't been that long since Carson's predecessor on the Tonight Show, Jack Paar, once walked off the show in protest (and stayed away for a month) when NBC cut one of his jokes simply because it referenced the initials W.C. (an abbreviation for "water closet").